 ▲▲▲ National Museum of Scotland Intriguing, well-displayed artifacts from prehistoric times to the 20th century.

-▲▲ Gladstone's Land Sixteenth-century Royal Mile merchant's residence.
+▲▲ Gladstone's Land Seventeenth-century Royal Mile merchant's residence.

 ▲▲ St. Giles' Cathedral Preaching grounds of Calvinist John Knox, with spectacular organ, Neo-Gothic chapel, and distinctive crown spire.

 ▲▲ Scottish Parliament Building Striking headquarters for Parliament, which returned to Scotland in 1999.

 ▲▲ Palace of Holyroodhouse The Queen's splendid home away from home, with lavish rooms, 12th-century abbey, and gallery with rotating exhibits.

 ▲▲ Georgian House Intimate peek at upper-crust life in the late 1700s.